Shazia Mirza: Early life and education

-Mirza was born in Birmingham, England, the eldest daughter of Punjabi Pakistani parents who moved to Birmingham, England in the 1950s.
+Mirza was born in Birmingham, England, the eldest daughter of Punjabi Pakistani parents who moved to Birmingham, England in the 1970s.

 Mirza read Biochemistry at the University of Manchester and achieved a Postgraduate Certificate in Education at Goldsmiths, University of London.
 Before beginning her career in comedy Mirza was a science teacher at Langdon Park School, where she taught Dylan Mills, now known as the grime pioneer Dizzee Rascal.
-She later attended Rose Bruford College, where she studied acting part-time while working as a supply teacher and took the final year of the course full-time.
+She also taught in Dagenham and Enfield and taught for 14 years.
+She later attended Rose Bruford College, where she studied acting.